-Average grade processed at Caeté plant has been higher in the first quarter of 2015 as compared to 2014.
-This was due to the suspension of primary development and stopping mining of ore below the marginal cut-off grade, that in the past had provided higher tonnage to the plant but had a diluting effect on the grade.
+The average head grade processed at Caeté complex was higher in the second quarter of 2015 as compared to 2014.
+This was due to the suspension of primary development and discontinuing mining of ore below the marginal cut-off grade that in the past had provided higher tonnage to the plant but had a diluting effect on the grade.
 The lower tonnage at Caeté plant has allowed the shift system in the crushing and grinding area to be modified to provide further cost savings.
 There has been additional improvement in grade at Pilar by modifying the shape of the sub level open stopes to minimize the inclusion of waste at the edge of the plunging ore-shoots.
+In previous months the initiatives to reduce dilution from overbreak have proven successful and there have been some gains from update of the geological model.